Josiah-DeValois/Leaf_Raking_Optimization/project_structure/README.md

 - `animations/with_bagging.py` – packaged version of the legacy animation that imports the shared pieces.

 `with_bagging.py` in the project root remains unchanged for reference, so you can diff behaviour as you continue migrating.

+TODO: Restructure so that the new files added are included